-When you think about egg farming, what comes to mind—spending time in the barn tending to the hens, perhaps monitoring equipment and technology, or even working together with other professionals in the industry?
+When you think about egg farming, what comes to mind—spending time in the barn tending to the hens, perhaps monitoring equipment and technology or even working together with other professionals in the industry?

-Today, many farmers are pursuing training and education in agriculture universities and colleges across the country, and from coast to coast farms are benefiting from the latest research and innovation available thanks to the efforts of leading universities and researchers.
+Today, many farmers are pursuing training and education in agriculture at universities and colleges across the country, and from coast to coast farms are benefiting from the latest research and innovation available thanks to the efforts of leading universities and researchers.

 These universities provide cutting-edge information to farmers while nurturing the next generation of industry experts and researchers with invaluable hands-on experience.
 From the farm to the campus, these university programs and the research they do are helping to develop innovative practices that directly impact Canada’s egg industry.

-Dalhousie University, University of Guelph, University of Saskatchewan, and University of Alberta are some of the Canadian schools helping advance the best practices and innovative methods used on egg farms across the country.
+Dalhousie University, University of Guelph, University of Saskatchewan and University of Alberta are some of the Canadian schools helping advance the best practices and innovative methods used on egg farms across the country.

 Dalhousie’s Faculty of Agriculture and Department of Animal Science and Aquaculture offer a range of state-of-the-art facilities within its Truro, Nova Scotia-based campus.

 Students can expect specialized courses in animal welfare, environmental sustainability and the production of eggs, biochemistry, genetics and breeding, to name a few.
 Program graduates enter the workforce with practical experience in working with animals—especially since the school has a functional farm and fields for hands-on learning.

 The school’s commitment to poultry innovation doesn’t stop here—the Atlantic Poultry Research Institute works to further the poultry industry’s interests through scientific research.